fuzzlefluff/Launchbox_FuzzleBadges/README.md

 * **Custom Field "Needs Purchase" == True, display a money sign**

 &emsp;&emsp;&emsp;&emsp;![Purchase](Launchbox_FuzzleBadges/Images/NeedsPurchaseBadge.png)
-> This is to keep track of what I want on steam sales that I own on other launchers, because $5 to get it on steam is worth it
+> This is to keep track of games that I plan to buy in the future

 * **Custom Field "100% Completed" == True, display a platinum trophy**